Rigidity of rationally connected smooth projective varieties from dynamical viewpoints: Introduction

 At the end of this section, we propose the following splitting question for the general $1\le r\le n$ which reduces Question \ref{main-que-toric} to the polarized case.
 Question \ref{main-que-split} is not true in the general settings of smooth projective varieties; see examples in \cite[Section 10]{Men20}. \begin{question} Let $f:X\to X$ be a surjective endomorphism of a rationally connected smooth projective variety such that the eigenvalues of $f^*|_{\N^1(X)}$ (without counting multiplicities) are distinct integers $\lambda_1,\cdots, \lambda_{r}$ greater than 1.
 Will we have

 where each $X_i$ is a smooth projective variety of Fano type and $f$ splits to $f|_{X_i}$ which is $\lambda_i$-polarized? \end{question}

-\begin{ack} The first author is supported by a Research Fellowship of KIAS and the second author is supported by a President's Graduate Scholarship of NUS.
-The authors would like to thank Professor De-Qi Zhang for many inspiring discussions. \end{ack}
+\begin{ack} The authors would like to thank Professor De-Qi Zhang for many inspiring discussions, and the anonymous referee for suggestions to improve the paper.
+The first author is supported by Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014), a National Natural Science Fund, and a Research Fellowship of KIAS.
+The second author is supported by a President's Graduate Scholarship of NUS. \end{ack}